kilroyjones/openweather-async/README.md

 }
 ```

-You can also access other functions as shown below.
+There are six different ways you can access the API, with the last two  can also access other functions as shown below.
 Keep in mind that each of these calls will be a new request to the API.
 If you get by the city name you can find the country code within the returned **OpenWeather** struct.

 ```
 weather.get_by_city_and_country("Tokyo", "Japan").await?;